 Knowing which kind of roof you want and the style is ideal.
-Because a lot of people fail to understand the importance of styles and their advantages and disadvantages.
-Here are a few garage roof styles and their pros and cons.
+Many people fail to understand the importance of styles and their advantages and disadvantages.
+Let’s take a look at a few garage roof styles and their pros and cons.

 Yes, you could install solar panels on top of garage roofs, but it might also depend on the pitch or slope of the garage roof.
 Before installing solar panels, make sure your roof is in a quality shape.
 Putting solar panels on your garage roof could save you utility bills but cost you more if not done correctly.
 You can use Solar panels on your garage, but it is also essential to make sure your garage gets enough sunlight during the day.